Chirayinkeezhu Assembly constituency

-Local self governed segments
+Local self-governed segments

-Chirayinkeezhu Niyamasabha constituency is composed of the following local self governed segments:
+Chirayinkeezhu Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 1,99,220 registered voters in Chirayinkeezhu Constituency for the 2021 Kerala Niyama Sabha Election.
+There were 1,99,220 registered voters in Chirayinkeezhu Assembly constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,97,079 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,97,079 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,69,988 registered voters in the constituency for the 2011 election.